Lance-Kraakman/dosing_system/README.md

 # dosing_system
 Adaptive Dosing Control system using the python control library

-# Test Scripts To Simulate a Non-Linear Dosing Control System.
+# Test Scripts To Simulate a Non-Linear Dosing Control System - Using an Adaptive Controller.